 When we arrived we fetch about 10 children, one of the things that moved me deeply was how many of them had glue bottles in their hands and the condition of their clothes.
-We took them to the church property where Murray handed out new clothes to them and understandably they were a bit to eager for new clothes and getting order was a challenge.
-Rarely have I experience genuine thankfulness like these young gentleman expressed.
-We also took them for lunch afterwards at a local restaurant and for $4 we fed all ten kids and afterward some of the comments were: “The stomach (hunger) pain is gone “
+We took them to the church property where Murray handed out new clothes to them and understandably they were a bit too eager for new clothes and getting order was a challenge.
+Rarely have I experience genuine thankfulness like these kids expressed.
+We also took them for lunch afterwards at a local restaurant and for $4 we fed all ten kids and afterwards, the comments were: “The stomach (hunger) pain is gone “

 That Sunday about 20 kids showed up again and the church gave them food handed out the rest of clothes.
 Ten of the kids said they didn’t want to return and Pastor Fred the Senior Pastor of the church took two kids into his home and we manage to find the mom of the kids.
 The other ones dad sadly said that he doesn’t have a son.

-During that same week I received a message from Murray that he wanted to see the kids again.
-So we travelled again to see the Kids and handed out more clothes, feed them again and gave them some vitamins and deworming medicines compliments of Medical Teams World Wide.
+During that week I received a message from Murray that he wanted to see the kids again.
+We traveled again to see the Kids and handed out more clothes, feed them again and gave them some vitamins and deworming medicines compliments of Medical Teams World Wide.
 We also taught them how to make smores.
 PS If ever meet some African Kids that refer to smores as American Nyama Choma (American barbecue), I am responsible for that….
 Sorry!

-We also shared stories and the kids shared the reason why they are on the streets.
+We also shared stories and the kids shared their reason why they are on the streets.
 Many of them have been with parents that are divorced and their step parents abused them by letting them work as their “personal slaves”.
-Some left because their parents abuse alcohol, others their parents died due HIV/AIDS.
+Some left because their parent’s abuse alcohol, others said their parents died of HIV/AIDS.
 We also prayed with some of them to accept Jesus as Lord and Saviour

 Since then We Manage to reunite another Kid with his parents

-It is the church desire to take responsibility for the kids but in the beginning they going to need some help.
-We will help to finish the roof of the main church, the church and our surrounding associated churches have committed to finish the rest of the building, that will help to double the membership which means we have more finances to help the kids.
+It is the church desire to take responsibility for the kids, but in the beginning, they going to need assistance.
+We will help to finish the roof of the main church, the church and our surrounding associated churches have committed to do the rest of the building, that will help to double the membership which means we have more finances to help the kids.
 The building will also provide a safe place for them to sleep at night.
-We also will need to a water well with a manual pump so that the kids have a safe place to bathe and wash their clothes.
+We also will need waterwell with a manual pump so that the kids have a safe place to bathe and wash their clothes.
 (Click Here if You like To Help with the Kids)

 We are very Grateful for Murray and all that he did for the kids.
-Also a Big thank you to all how prayed and contributed towards the ministry
+Also a Big thank you to all who prayed and contributed towards the ministry

 We are currently working together with a few people to see how can we continually help these children together with the church by feeding them helping them with clothes and a save place to sleep and paying school fees.